Skip to main content

 Meal Programs

 Every Thursday at noon, people from all across the Seacoast area come to the Common Table for a nutritious meal served in a joyous atmosphere.
 Housed at St. John’s Episcopal Church in downtown Portsmouth, Common Table is a free meal offered to the whole community.
+Most Thursdays, diners may also access the Mobile Health Clinic, provided by Goodwin Community Health and Families First.

 Young Organist Collaborative